SMosegaard/cds-vis/assignments/assignment-2/README.md

 -   LR: {'max_iter': 100, 'tol': 0.1}
 -   NN: {'activation': 'logistic', 'learning_rate_init' = 0.001, 'solver': 'adam', 'hidden_layer_sizes': 20}

+*** nævn at NN validates + early stopping
+As the classification task is multiclass, the validation split is random.
+Therefore, it could in theory only improve the accuracy and robustness of the classes, that are being validated.
+However, I cant if any classes are not included in the validation split - validation improved the results by 2% acc and made the classes a bit more balanced.
+Also it improved the loss score (from 1.6 to 1.4) and made the model run faster, due to implementaiton of early stopping
+***

 The bash script for execution of the code will run both classifiers sequentially.
 If you wish to run a specific model, you can uncomment the corresponding scripts within the run.sh file.

 *Be aware that permutation tuning using GridSearch is very computationally heavy and will take some time to perform.*